So you’ve been diagnosed with Candida, but now you need your Candida diet shopping list.

 I want you to remember something very important: you cannot diet harder.

-Therefore, please remember to seek help from a medical professional.
+Therefore, please remember to seek help from your healthcare provider.

 You might have heavy metals exposure, other infections, low stomach acid, a hormone imbalance, blood sugar regulation problems, chronic stress, etc.